History of the Special Air Service: The Gambia

 In August 1981 a 2-man SAS team was covertly deployed to The Gambia to help put down a coup.

 Colombian conflict

 During the late 1980s members of the Regiment were dispatched to Colombia to train Colombian special operations forces in counter-terrorism and counter-narcotics operations.
 As of 2017, the training teams missions remain classified; rumours that SAS operators, with their US counterparts, accompanied Colombian forces on jungle operations, but this hasn't been confirmed.

 Waco siege

-In 1993, SAS and Delta Force operators were deployed as observers in the Waco siege in Texas.
+In 1993, two SAS officers were visiting US Army installation Fort Bragg at the time of the Waco siege and requested to visit the site of the siege to observers how the FBI handled the complex incident, the officers were not involved in the siege at any level, and Delta Force operators were deployed as observers in the Waco siege in Texas.

 Air France Flight 8969

 In December 1994, the SAS were deployed as observers when Air France Flight 8969 was hijacked by GIA terrorists, the crisis was eventually resolved by GIGN.

 Japanese embassy hostage crisis

-In early 1997, six members of the SAS were sent to Peru during the Japanese embassy hostage crisis due to diplomatic personnel being among the hostages and also to observe and advise Peruvian commandos in Operation Chavín de Huántar- the release of hostages by force.
+In early 1997, six members of the SAS were sent to Peru during the Japanese embassy hostage crisis due to diplomatic personnel being among the hostages and also to observe and advise Peruvian commandos in Operation Chavín de Huántar – the release of hostages by force.